-- (1) Regions and Local Workforce Development Areas. - (A) Identify the regions and the local workforce development areas designated in the State.
+(1) Regions and Local Workforce Development Areas.

+(A) Identify the regions and the local workforce development areas designated in the State.

-The State of Hawaii consists of four local workforce development areas that follow the separation of the four county designations in the State.
-They are:
+The State of Hawaii consists of four local workforce investment areas that follow the separation of the four county designations.
+They include:

-- 1. The City and County of Honolulu (Oahu)
+1. The City and County of Honolulu

-- 2. The County of Maui (includes the islands of Molokai and Lanai)
+- 2. The County of Maui

-- 3. The County of Hawaii (Hawaii Island)
+- 3. The County of Hawaii

 - 4. The County of Kauai